Jump To Section

 What Is Chicken Piccata?

-Chicken piccata is an Americanization of the classic Italian veal piccata, featuring chicken breasts pounded thin, dredged in flour, fried, and served with a tangy lemon-caper-butter sauce.
-In chicken piccata, the flour—and sometimes bread crumbs—gives the chicken an irresistible brown crust, while the acidity of the lemon and capers cuts through the fat of the butter and olive oil.
+Chicken piccata is an Americanized version of the classic Italian veal piccata, featuring chicken breasts pounded thin, dredged in flour, fried, and served with a tangy, lemony butter sauce.
+In chicken piccata, dredging in flour—and sometimes bread crumbs—gives the chicken an irresistible brown crust, while the acidity of the lemon and capers cuts through the fat of the butter and olive oil.
 (Learn all about capers here.)

-Piccata is especially associated with the city of Milan, which is why it’s sometimes called piccata Milanese.
+One of the most famous chicken recipes with roots in Italy, chicken piccata is especially associated with the city of Milan, which is why it’s sometimes called piccata milanese or chicken milanese.

 What Is Chicken Piccata Served With?

-In the US, chicken piccata is often served with a starchy base that soaks up extra pan sauce.
-Common complements include:
+In the United States, chicken piccata is often served with a starchy base that soaks up extra pan sauce.
+Due to the dish’s Italian roots, pasta, especially angel-hair pasta, is most common, but other complements include:

 Chicken piccata is also delicious served alongside roasted vegetables or blanched green beans.
-A fresh green salad is a nice, light counterbalance to buttery, fried piccata.
+Round out the meal with a fresh green salad to counterbalance the buttery, fried piccata.

 - Freshly ground black pepper